How Much Anxiety is Too Much?

 - Is my anxiety negatively affecting my relationships?

-- Is my anxiety negatively affecting my enjoyment of my baby?
+- Is my anxiety negatively affecting my enjoyment of this pregnancy?

 Remember that some anxiety is normal and to be expected